-Laura started practising yoga approximately eight years ago.
+Laura started practising yoga approximately ten years ago.
 Constant lower back pain, mild depression and a thriving for peace and balance took her to yoga and she fell in love with it.
 She then started looking forward to learning more, and trying different types of yoga, and eventually experience a different way of living.

 Laura believes Yoga practice has the power to change our outlook on life.
 It can create a sense of happiness deep within, encourage to follow your dreams, trust believe and love yourself the way you are.
 Laura teaches several different styles of yoga– aiming to provide something for everyone, but her favourite is vinyasa and restorative yoga.
 In her classes, expect to feel both energised and relaxed as well as have fun on your mat by trying new things.
 Sometimes you can get funky playlists and a good dose of humour, and sometimes you will be chilled, relaxed and “just breathe”.

 Louise comes from a dance background having studied ballet, tap, modern and contemporary dance in her formative years in London.
 Having moved to Devon in 2007 she has been teaching various programmes in the Plymouth area since 2012.

 Louise teaches a freestyle Yoga program encompassing a mix of style using dynamic and fluid movement (primarily Vinyasa Flow) to enhance flexibility, posture and strength.
 She incorporates Yoga postures and deep stretch sequences, forgoing the terminology and references of traditional Yoga.
 This program is an effective and sustainable exercise appealing to all ages and levels.
 Louise’s teaching style aims to add a contemporary twist to this established and philosophical discipline; a fusion of traditional and modern.
 She believes that all of us are a work-in-progress, continuing to gather knowledge and skill, to improve our potential and enhance our physical development and well-being.